rust-lang/blog.rust-lang.org/content/inside-rust/Governance-WG-updated.md

 You can find the [detailed minutes](https://github.com/rust-lang/wg-governance/blob/master/minutes/2020.04.09.md) on the [wg-governance](https://github.com/rust-lang/wg-governance) repository, but here is a quick summary:
 * Follow up on the [Project Group RFC](https://github.com/rust-lang/rfcs/pull/2856)
-  * Defined roles of "lead" and "liason"
+  * Defined roles of "lead" and "liaison"
 * Discussed the initial Pre-RFC process draft
 * We ran out of time before getting to the Domain Working Group retrospective, but look forward to covering it at the next meeting!